atick-faisal/label-studio/docs/source/guide/storage.md

 ### S3 connection with IAM role access

-In Label Studio Enterprise, you can use an IAM role configured with an external ID to access S3 bucket contents securely.
+In Annotation Hub Enterprise, you can use an IAM role configured with an external ID to access S3 bucket contents securely.
 An 'external ID' is a unique identifier that enhances security by ensuring that only trusted entities can assume the role, reducing the risk of unauthorized access.
 See how to [Set up an S3 connection with IAM role access](https://docs.humansignal.com/guide/storage#Set-up-an-S3-connection-with-IAM-role-access)</span> in the Enterprise documentation.

 </div>